On energy dissipation theory and numerical stability for time-fractional phase field equations: Introduction

-It is also straightforward to show that the free energy admits an energy dissipation law.
-As reported in \cite{fractional_Mao}, the nature of the solution of the fractional CH with a general $\alpha>0$ is qualitatively (and quantitatively) closer to the behavior of the classical CH equation (\ref{eq:Cahn-Hilliard}) regardless of how close to zero the value of $\alpha$ is.
-An examination of the coarsening rates reveals that the asymptotic rate is rather insensitive to the value of $\alpha$ and, as a consequence, is close to the well-established rate observed for the classical CH equation.
+It is straightforward to verify that its corresponding free energy admits a dissipation law.
+As reported in \cite{fractional_Mao}, the nature of the solution for the fractional CH is qualitatively close to the behavior of the classical CH equation (\ref{eq:Cahn-Hilliard}) regardless of the size of the parameter $\alpha$.

 The time-fractional phase field models have also been investigated recently.
 Consider the following time-fractional CH equation

 where $\alpha\in(0,1),$ and $\frac{\partial^{\alpha}}{\partial t^{\alpha}}$ is the Caputo derivative defined as